Rising-Stars-by-Sunshine/Tianji_Sun_Stats201_FinalProject/README.md

 # Analyzing the Foreign Direct Investment’s effect on domestic saving in China using a Machine Learning approach

 ## Project information
-* Author: Tianji Sun, Data Science students from class of 2024, Duke Kunshan University
+* **Author**: Tianji Sun, Data Science students from class of 2024, Duke Kunshan University
-* Instructor: Prof: Luyao Zhang, Duke Kunshan University
+* **Instructor**: Prof: Luyao Zhang, Duke Kunshan University
-* Disclaimer: Submissions to the Problem Set 2 for STATS201 Introduction to Machine Learning for Social Science, 2022 Autumn Term (Seven Week - Second) instructed by Prof. Luyao Zhang at Duke Kunshan University.
+* **Disclaimer**: Submissions to the Problem Set 2 for STATS201 Introduction to Machine Learning for Social Science, 2022 Autumn Term (Seven Week - Second) instructed by Prof. Luyao Zhang at Duke Kunshan University.
-* Acknowlegement: Prof. Luyao Zhang guided the entire project through.
+* **Acknowlegement**: Prof. Luyao Zhang guided the entire project through.
 Xin Ma (helped with the VM set up)
-* Project Summary:  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; Project 1: Machine Learning for Explanation:
-Based on professor Luyao Zhang's Blockchain Decentralization research, this project guide us to query, process and visualize the decentralization index of three token "Aave", "Comp", and "Lusd".&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Project 2: Machine Learning for Prediction:
-In this project, I have used world bank data on direct foreign investment in China to predict future foreign  direct investments.
-Using the demo code's given algorithms and additional KNN MLP regression I can deeply analyze the data set.

 ## Project Summary
 * Background and motivation
 In the globalized economy, Foreign direct investments (FDI) are shifting economical structures.
 Since the Reform and Opening up, foreign companies and investors are allowed to take part in China’s economy.
 And they have since then made an impact on China’s economic structure.
 From Zhang’s(2001) study, FDI will be increasing in China for the foreseeable future, and the increase in FDI will decrease domestic savings in China.
 As viewing data from 2001 to 2020, FDI in China has increased yearly.
 In this research, I aim to use historical FDI data from China to analyze its correlation with domestic savings.

+* **Interlecture merits**
+  Previous studies in regarding foreign direct investments focuses mainly in GDP growth and foreign relationships, because most studies in this area are published more than five years ago. these studies lack analysis using machine learning models.
+While applying machine learning models in finance is common, it is not in analyzing regional developments.
+By applying new algorithms and recent data, I can prove theories and predictions made by previous researchers.
+This method opens up possibilities to increase the accuracy for future predictions.

 ## Table of content
 | Tables        | Content                                                |